kybernetikos/in-a-storm/ReadMe.md

 // bind to a specific host address 'myhost' with backlog. listen(server, [80, 8080, "1000-1002"], 'myhost', backlog);
 ```

 ### Compatible Servers

-All servers that behave like net.Server will work.
+All servers that behave like net.Server will work (this includes http.Server, https.Server,
+restify.Server).

-To work correctly, the listen functions first argument must be the port to bind to and it must emit
+To work correctly, the server must have a listen functions whose first argument must be the port to
-a 'listening' event when the port is successfully bound.
-It should also emit an error event if the
-port cannot be bound.
+bind to.
+The server must also be an emitter and must emit a 'listening' event when the port is
+successfully bound.
+It should also emit an error event if the port cannot be bound.
 If the port is set to 0, then a random available port must be chosen.
-In
+In order for in-a-storm to
-order for in-a-storm to find out which port has been chosen, the server must provide a .address()
+find out which port has been chosen, the server must provide a 'address' method providing a result
-method providing a result with the port on it.
+with the port on it.

 If you call the listen function with a function instead of a server object, it is assumed that this
 is an http handler like an express app, and an http server is created for it.